phpf/Micro/README.md

 ###Overview

-Micro is a minimal "full-stack" framework for small yet potentially complex web applications.
-While PHP doesn't exactly need another framework, "micro" or otherwise, I found the currently available options too limited or prescriptive.
+"Micro" (working title) is a minimal framework for small yet potentially complex web applications.
+PHP doesn't exactly need another framework, "micro" or otherwise, yet I found the currently available options too limited or prescriptive.

-You don't need a degree in software engineering to understand Micro.
-Names (for classes, methods, variables, etc) are meant to clearly convey their meaning, so no obscure iterateSubInvokable() or such nonsense.
+####Philosophy
+The main points:
+ * _Write PHP like PHP_ - a framework should not feel like another language
+ * _Short_ - a bigger codebase does not help you write better code
+ * _Simple_ - developers should spend their time developing, not learning a framework

 ###Getting Started